jordantannen/jordantannen/README.md

 I am a web developer for M.C.
 Dean at Google and a MSCS student at Georgia Tech specializing in computing systems.
 Previously, I worked in politics, political campaigns, and media strategy.

+Here is what I am up to:
-- 🛠️ Building Godot games and MEAN + Tailwind apps
+- Developing internal automation scripts and web apps
+- Building a multiplayer cardgame in Unity
-- 📚 Taking coursework in operating systems
+- Completing coursework in video game design and cybersecurity

 <!--